Mattia46/firstMonth/introduction.md

 The Makers Academy course is a very intense 12 week long immersion course.
 This course is a balance between you taking responsibility for your own education, letting the coaches know what your needs are and supporting your fellow students during the course.

-During this phase you will be learning a few of these things as well as getting yourself used to guided self study.
+During this PreCourse phase you will be learning a few of these things as well as getting yourself used to guided self study.
 It might get confusing and frustrating at times, but that is all part of the process.

+**The PreCourse ensures that you get to the required basic level of competence when you enrol at Makers Academy.
+This means we'll be monitoring your progress closely to make sure you're getting there. *If by mid-week 3 you haven't completed weeks 1 and 2, you'll be asked to join a later cohort and you'll lose your deposit*.**

 ## Content